VikingDen/Android-TextInputLayout/README.md

 #### Instructor: Gianluca Segato

-The new TextInputLayout, introduced some days ago during Google I/O 2015, will give to your application a true material design look and feel.
-The hint text of your EditText will become a floating label, ensuring that users never lose context in what they are entering.
+The new TextInputLayout widget, introduced a few days ago during Google I/O 2015, will give your application a true material design look and feel.
+The usual hint of an EditText will become a floating label when users start typing, making sure that they never lose context of the information they are entering.

-**Availabe from 07/06/2015**
+Source files for the Tuts+ tutorial: [Creating a Login Screen Using TextInputLayout](http://code.tutsplus.com/tutorials/creating-a-login-screen-using-textinputlayout--cms-24168)

-*A demo of the animation can be found [here](http://youtu.be/YnQHb0fNtF8).*
+A demo of the animation can be found on [YouTube](http://youtu.be/YnQHb0fNtF8).

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**